savolai/browse-codex-local-logs/README.md

    - `flutter run -d macos` (or your platform)

 By default, the app starts with `$HOME/.codex/sessions` and falls back to `<cwd>/sessions` if `HOME` is unavailable.

+Note: To actually make the app work on macOS, you need to open the folder selection dialog and select a folder to give the app permissions to read it.